KumareshBabuNS/connection-tester-cloudfoundry/README.md

 ## Understanding the test result

 Being a good 12-factor-app the Connection Tester prints its logs to Standard Out and Standard Error.
-You can display the most recent logs by using: ```cf logs connection-test --recent```
+You can display the most recent logs by using: ```cf logs connection-test --recent```.
 Or you can monitor the log output live during the app's execution in a second terminal: ```cf logs connection-test``.

 ### Successful connection

 > OUT Creating container
 > OUT Successfully created container
 > OUT Starting health monitoring of container
 > OUT Read URL from environment variables: "www.google.de:80"
 > OUT Trying to connect (timeout: 10000 milliseconds)...
 > OUT Connecting to "www.google.de:80" was successful!
 > OUT Exit status 0

 ### Blocked connection

 > OUT Creating container
 > OUT Successfully created container
 > OUT Starting health monitoring of container
 > OUT Read URL from environment variables: "www.google.de:80"
 > OUT Trying to connect (timeout: 10000 milliseconds)...
 > ERR Connecting to "www.google.de:80" failed!
 > OUT Exit status 0